unibo-dtm-se-2425-Wasted/report/sections/10-devguide/index.md

    streamlit run app.py
    ```
 4. Commit with meaningful messages.
-5. Push branch and create a Pull Request into `dev`.
+5. Push branch and create a Pull Request into `yourname`.
 6. Once reviewed, it will be merged into `main`.